Resignation from the House of Commons of the United Kingdom: Notice and orders

 An MP applies for the office to the Chancellor of the Exchequer, who usually then signs a warrant appointing the MP to the Crown office.
 The appointee holds the office until such time as another MP is appointed, or they apply to be released.
 Sometimes this can be a matter of minutes, as on an occasion when three or more MPs apply on the same day.
 Once released, they are again free to seek election to the House of Commons.

-When an MP is appointed to the post, the Treasury releases a public notice: "The Chancellor of the Exchequer has this day appointed [named individual] to be Steward and Bailiff of the Three Hundreds of Chiltern."
+When an MP is appointed to the post, the Treasury releases a public notice: "The Chancellor of the Exchequer has this day appointed [named individual] to be Steward and Bailiff of the (Three Hundreds of Chiltern / Manor of Northstead)."

 After the Speaker has been notified, the appointment and resulting disqualification is noted in the Vote and Proceedings, the Commons' daily journal of proceedings:

 Notification, laid upon the Table by the Speaker, That Mr Chancellor of the Exchequer had today appointed [named individual], Member for [named constituency], to the office of Steward and Bailiff of the Three Hundreds of Chiltern.

-Thereafter, the former MP's party (or the Government, if they were independent or their party has no other MPs) moves for a writ of election to be issued calling for a by-election.
+Thereafter, the former MP's party (or the Government, if they were independent, their party has no other MPs or the party is abstentionist) moves for a writ of election to be issued calling for a by-election.
 The resulting order is in the following form: